• Skip to primary navigation

 Background

 The Fitzwilliam Competition began as a memorial to a founding member, Stan Romer, whose estate funded the three prizes.
-This has now been taken over by Sylvia Fitzwilliam, widow of another founding member, Mervyn, who was chairman until 2013.
+This was taken over in 2014 by Sylvia Fitzwilliam, widow of another founding member, Mervyn, who was chairman until 2013.
 Mervyn and Sylvia supported the Guild throughout those years in many ways, including organising workshops, garden parties, outreach events, firings and the quarterly newsletter.
 They maintained all these activities in the spirit established at the Guild’s foundation and which those running the group today endeavour to follow.
+In 2026 responsibility for the prizes reverted to the Guild and the competition became the DCPG Members’ Competition.

-The winner receives a 12 month custodianship of the bison trophy (below).
-In addition, cash prizes are given to First, Second and Third places.
+The winner receives 12 month custodianship of the trophy.
+In addition, cash prizes are given to First, Second and Third prizewinners.

 2021TimeBeverly Benson